jskeet/DemoCode/Drums/index.md

 - (Internal) Consider generating/writing C# code from schema to have a cleaner model

 # Version history

+## Version 1.0.0-alpha09 (2021-11-02)

+Changes since 1.0.0-alpha08:

+- Initial support for TD-07 (definitely "mostly works"; there may be some schema issues)
+- Fix for TD-50X schema that would prevent instrument recording

 ## Version 1.0.0-alpha08 (2021-10-30)